 The best thing you can do to learn what you need to know about driving is to go out and take an Uber ride.
 Request an Uber and sit in the front seat.
-You can get your first ride free with Uber using our referral code.
+You can get you first ride free with Uber using our referral code.

 Watch all the things that the driver does.
 Notice what you feel the driver does well, and what you think can be improved upon.

 Take notes.
 Do this a few times so you can experience a few drivers.
 Which music do you like?
 How do you want your car to smell?
 How friendly do you want to be?
-How helpful?
 These are all aspects of being a driver.
 The more you can prepare, the better a job you will do and the more you will earn.

 Are You Ready to Become an Uber Driver?

-When you’re ready to become an Uber driver, make sure to sign up for Uber using a referral code.
 Rideshare driving is a wonderful profession.
 It feels good to help people get from point A to point B.

 You will have some truly remarkable conversations.
 Recently, I had a long ride to the airport with a doctor of psychiatry.
 We talk about the different ways some drugs are being used to help our veteran with PTSD.
 It was a great chat and I am sure you will have many chats just like it.

 I hope this article encourages you to become a driver.
 I think you will enjoy it and make good money.
 Be safe out there.

 If you have any questions, RSG is here for you!
 Make sure you sign up for the RSG newsletter, where we share the latest tips for maximizing your income and more.